Destination Azure Databricks #

 Prerequisites #

-- A Databricks account on Azure
+- A Databricks workspace on Azure

 - Azure container in ADLS Gen2 (Azure Data Lake Storage Gen2)